-Just like while visiting Kuala Lumpur, you would visit the famous Petronas Twin Tower and shop till you drop, for someplace like Sabah, that is famous for its natural reserves, staying close to nature is akin to covering its highlight.
+Just like while visiting KL, I would visit the famous Petronas Twin Tower, for someplace like Sabah, that is famous for its natural reserves, staying close to nature felt like covering a highlight.

 Also Read: My First Impression Of Sabah